History, Facts, and Secrets of Egypt Opera House

 An Icon of Culture in the Twenty-First Century

-Egypt's continuous dedication to the arts is symbolized by the Egyptian Opera House today.
+Egypt's continuous dedication to the arts is symbolized by the Egypt Opera House today.
 It still hosts a diverse range of events, including modern dance, experimental theater, and classical symphonies and operas.
 Along with serving as a venue for global cultural exchange, the opera house hosts a number of international performers and groups on a regular basis.

 A Combination of Modern and Tradition